 2. Regularly update each page.

-It's important that every FAQ page you have is always accurate.
+Every FAQ page you have must be accurate.
 As your organization faces product launches and updates, your FAQ pages should reflect these changes as well.
 This means your team needs to consistently review each page and revise it after launching new features.

 3. Include a search bar.